Slicer/slicer-media-assets/SlicerIcons/SlicerTemplates/README.md

 <!--- summary of what lies below -->

 Links to useful information and resources:
-* Slicer's Palette: <A href="../SlicerIcons/SlicerPalettes/SlicerSimplePalette.gpl"> GPL format</A>, <A href="../SlicerIcons/SlicerPalettes/SlicerSimplePalette.csv"> CSV format</A>, <A href="../SlicerIcons/SlicerPalettes/SlicerSimplePalette.tsv"> TSV format</A>.
+* Slicer's Palette can be found in GPL format: Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerSimplePalette.gpl, CSV format: Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerSimplePalette.csv, and TSV format: Slicer/slicer-media-assets/SlicerIcons/SlicerPalettes/SlicerSimplePalette.tsv.
-* Slicer's Templates: <A href="../SlicerIcons/SlicerTemplates/24x24SlicerIconTemplate.svg"> 24x24SlicerIconTemplate</A>, <A href="../SlicerIcons/SlicerTemplates/48x48SlicerIconTemplate.svg"> 48x48SlicerIconTemplate</A> and <A href="../SlicerIcons/SlicerTemplates/README.md"> Icon documentation README.md Template</A>
-* <A href="https://fonts.google.com/icons"> Google Fonts Material Symbols Icons</A>
+* Slicer's Templates for new icon design and icon documentation, can be found respectively in: Slicer/slicer-media-assets/SlicerIcons/SlicerTemplates/24x24SlicerIconTemplate.svg, and Slicer/slicer-media-assets/SlicerIcons/SlicerTemplates/README.md"

 <!--- list all symbolic patterns that NEW icons in this set should adhere to -->